-The Company's Compensation Committee, in consultation with the Hay Group and the Company's management, granted time-based restricted stock awards and performance-based restricted stock awards to each of our named executive officers (other than Messrs.
-C. Pappas and J. Pappas, who were not granted any equity awards in light of their significant holdings of the Company's common stock) in 2013 and 2012.
-The Compensation Committee believed the 2013 awards sufficiently balanced the need for retention and motivation of our executives with the need to provide a shareholder-aligned performance-based long-term incentive program where the named executive officers are rewarded for improved results for shareholders.
-As a result, at the time of the fiscal 2013 grants, it was the Compensation Committee's intention that, beginning in fiscal 2013 and going forward, the Compensation Committee would make equity grants to the named executive officers once every three years.
+During the first quarter of fiscal 2016, the Company's Compensation Committee, in consultation with FW Cook and the Company's management, granted time-based restricted stock awards and performance-based restricted stock awards to each of our named executive officers other than Messrs.
+C. Pappas and J. Pappas, who were not granted any equity awards in light of their significant holdings of the Company's common stock.
+The Compensation Committee designed these awards with the goal of balancing the need for retention and motivation of our executives with the need to provide a shareholder-aligned performance-based long-term incentive program where the named executive officers are rewarded for improved results for shareholders.

-In fiscal 2014, the Compensation Committee, in consultation with the Hay Group and the Company's management, reevaluated the fiscal 2013 equity grants and determined that the likelihood of the Company attaining the performance metrics required for the performance-based vesting restricted stock awards to vest was not probable.
-To ensure that our executives are incentivized to achieve or exceed financial and other performance targets that our Board believes will contribute to increased shareholder value, the Compensation Committee determined in the first quarter of fiscal 2015 to make additional grants of time-based vesting restricted stock awards and performance-based vesting restricted stock awards to each of our named executive officers other than Mr. C. Pappas and Mr. J. Pappas, who were not granted any equity awards in light of their existing significant holdings of our common stock.
-These awards were market-driven based on peer group data, survey information, and input from the Company's Compensation Committee.
-Once the level of compensation was determined, it was decided that a high percentage of the awards for the named executive officers should be performance-based, as those individuals typically have a greater opportunity to more directly impact the results of the Company's business.
-Accordingly, the Compensation Committee determined to weight 70% of the equity grants to each of Messrs.
-Austin and Aldous and Ms. Lecouras in fiscal 2015 as performance-based vesting restricted stock awards to motivate the executives to achieve our corporate objectives and enhance shareholder value.
-The remaining 30% was granted in time-based vesting restricted stock awards to support retention objectives.
+The fiscal 2016 awards were market-driven based on peer group data, survey information, and input from the Company's Compensation Committee.
+Once the level of compensation was determined, it was decided that a significant percentage of the awards for the named executive officers should be performance-based, as those individuals typically have a greater opportunity to more directly impact the results of the Company's business.
+Accordingly, the Compensation Committee determined to weight 50% of the equity grants to each of Messrs.
+Austin and Aldous and Ms. Lecouras in fiscal 2016 as performance-based vesting restricted stock awards to motivate the executives to achieve our corporate objectives and enhance shareholder value.
+The remaining 50% was granted in time-based vesting restricted stock awards to support retention objectives.

-Mr. Austin, Mr. Aldous and Ms. Lecouras each received his or her fiscal 2015 equity-based awards in the first quarter of fiscal 2015, which awards were issued under the 2011 Incentive Plan.
-Each individual received an amount of shares equal in value to \$100,000 as of the grant date.
-Each of Mr. Austin, Mr. Aldous and Ms. Lecouras received 1,435 shares of time-based vesting restricted stock, representing 30% of his or her total fiscal 2015 equity-based award.
-The time-based vesting restricted stock vests in equal one-fourth increments as of the first through fourth anniversary dates of the grant date.
+Mr. Austin, Mr. Aldous and Ms. Lecouras each received their fiscal 2016 equity-based awards in the first quarter of fiscal 2016, which awards were issued under the 2011 Incentive Plan.
+Mr. Austin was awarded shares equal in value to \$262,500 as of the grant date; for Mr. Aldous and Ms. Lecouras, the grant date values were \$225,000 and \$187,500, respectively.
+Mr. Austin received 4,542 shares of time-based vesting restricted stock, Mr. Aldous received 3,893 shares of time-based vesting restricted stock, with these awards representing 50% of his or her total fiscal 2016 equity-based award.
+The time-based vesting restricted stock vests in equal one-fourth increments as of the first through fourth anniversary dates of the date set forth in their respective time-based restricted share award agreements.